 In complex situations it is useful to move beyond thinking of “a change” that will fix the system, and instead look for a number of “leverage points” that may be adjusted to improve the system.
 Encouraging the development and implementation of new work practices, for example, may require changes in rules (e.g. laws, protocols and tacit norms), changes in relationships, networks and patterns of behavior (e.g. how conflict is handled, how mistakes are managed, how power is used), and the use of a range of tools (e.g. databases, checklists, guidelines).
 One-size fits all approaches are unlikely to work in complex adaptive systems.
 The way solutions are visioned and delivered locally must reflect the values, contexts and cultures of each different community of stakeholders.

 The key for those working with these complex adaptive systems is to support ongoing reflection and collaboration among the different people and groups involved.
 Future visions and common goals need to be openly discussed and negotiated, and tentative pathways forward charted.
 Over time good practice in these areas will lead to creative collaborative and partnering arrangements that support ongoing innovation and sustainable development.

-This post complements the Learning for Sustainability portal Managing complex adaptive systems page, which provides annotated links to a number of key on-line resources in this area.
+More information on tools and methodologies to implement systems thinking can be found through the linked LfS pages on systemic design, systems thinking tools and conceptual modelling.
 Theories of Change and associated outcomes models are useful tools which help managers to go beyond linear paths of cause and effect, to explore how change happens more broadly and then analyze what that means for the part that their particular agency or program can play.